danmofo/java8/src/main/java/com/dmoffat/learning/chapter1/README.md

 methods to be added to the List interface, without all clients that implement that interface needing to update their implementation.
 - The `Optional<T>` class can be used in place of a `null` reference and helps avoid null pointer exceptions.
 It uses the type system to indicate whether a variable can potentially have a missing value.
-- Quote: "Multicore processors aren’t fully served by existing Java programming practice."
+- **Quote**: "Multicore processors aren’t fully served by existing Java programming practice."